UPHSL-CCS/j4a-pl-teamba/BarangayCare/README.md

 ## 📋 Feature Checklist

-See [FEATURES.md](./FEATURES.md) for the complete development checklist and progress tracking.
+Use the sprint tracker in [TEAM_TASK_ASSIGNMENTS.md](./TEAM_TASK_ASSIGNMENTS.md) for the current breakdown of deliverables per member.

 ## 🔐 Configuration